Thrift Savings Plan (TSP)

 Since spillover contributions are supplemental, they do not count against the IRS elective deferral limit.
 However, the combination of regular and spillover TSP contributions cannot exceed the total IRS contribution limit for the year.

-Contributions spilling over toward the catch-up limit will be matched, but only up to the 5% of salary to which participants are already entitled.
+Contributions spilling over toward the catch-up limit will be matched, but only up to the 5 percent of salary to which participants are already entitled.

 Spillover contributions apply to the year during which they are made, even if they are posted to the TSP account in the following year (e.g., employee contributions for the last pay date in December may not be posted until January, but will be counted toward the limit in December).